 Figure 1.3: Mounting of the encoders to the Nano-hexapod.
-The rulers are fixed to the top plate (a) while encoders heads are fixed to the bottom plate (b)
+The rulers are fixed to the top plate (a) while the encoders heads are fixed to the botom plate (b)

-fixed so that its flat reference surface is in contact with the top plate.
-This step precisely determines the position of the flexible joint with respect to the top plate.
-The bottom flexible joint is then fixed.
-After mounting all six struts, the mounting tool (Figure 1.1b) can be disassembled, and the nano-hexapod as shown in Figure 1.4 is fully assembled.
+fixed such that its flat reference surface is in contact with the top plate.
+This is to precisely known the position of the flexible joint with respect to the top plate.
+Then the bottom flexible joint is fixed.
+After all six struts are mounted, the mounting tool (Figure 1.1b) can be disassembled, and the fully mounted nano-hexapod as shown in Figure 1.4 is obtained.